Painting a new project is always an exciting adventure.

 This economy functional curved handle heavy-duty brush offers plenty of useful features and benefits to help make it even more equipped to handle the toughest paint removal conditions.

-Made to handle everything, this wire brush offers stainless steel bristles that tackle paint, rust, corrosion, and even clean up welding equipment and machinery.
+Made to handle everything, this wire brush offers stainless steel bristles that tackle paint, rust, and corrosion, and even clean up welding equipment and machinery.

 Designed with an efficient wooden handle, your bristles won’t ever fall out or break but are easy to use and create.